apicis/aff-seg/zenodo/model_cards/choc-aff/drnatt/model_card.md

 * Model performance measures.
 Precision measures the percentage of true positives among all positive predicted pixels.
 Recall measures the percentage of true positive pixels with respect to the total number of positive pixels.
 The Jaccard Index measures how much two regions with the same support are comparable (Intersection over Union or IoU).
 * Decision thresholds.
 The object and arm segmentation are rounded nearest, hence the output is 0 when the probability is less than 0.5, 1 when it is greater than 0.5 or equal 0.5.

 **Quantitative Analyses.** Provided in the paper.
-ACANet achieves better affordance segmentation and generalisation than existing models.
+DRNAtt has low values of Jaccard index on real testing data.

 **Ethical Considerations.** Even if the model is designed for assistive applications, the model was not tested in real use cases with humans involved.
 A proper analysis of the risks should be conducted before employing the model in such applications.